jdebacker/UN-OG-Training/docs/book/index.md

 * Toggle between a desktop window or **full-screen mode** by clicking on the full screen icon <img src="./images/icon_fullscreen.png" width="20px"> in the upper-right of each page.
 * Change the **background** from light to dark to automatic using the background brightness icon <img src="./images/icon_background.png" width="20px"> in the upper-right of each page.
 * **Search** for terms in the training materials using by clicking on the search icon <img src="./images/icon_search.png" width="20px"> in the upper-fight of each page and entering your search terms.

+## Associated repository components
+Put here a description of the code and tests available in the repository.